mrkale/NodeMCU-Modules/nistclock/README.md

 - If the timer with [timer](#timer) number is running already, it is stopped before setting it for the module purposes.
 The coordination of system timer is in responsibility of you.
 - The clock ticks in seconds and rereads the date and time from a NIST server after every [refresh](#refresh) number of seconds.
 - The clock runs the callback function every second if it is defined in the configuration parameter [tickcb](#tickcb).
+- The module stores the first date and time read from a NIST server since launching this function as the NIST clock start time.

 ####Syntax
 	start()